-Pupils at both of the above stages participate in a SEND review once a year with the support of the Learning Development teacher assigned to their House (or their Learning Development teacher if they have lessons in the department.)
+Students at the SEN Support level are reviewed once a regularly by the Learning Development teacher assigned to their House.
 At this time targets are identified and adjustments made to support as appropriate.
-Pupils may also be removed from either list if it is agreed that they no longer require that level of support.
+Students may also be removed from the list if it is agreed that they no longer require that level of support.